top of page

 Italy is one of those places where the right bag helps you feel put together from morning to night.

-What to Avoid If You Want to Look More Polished
+What to Avoid if You Want to Look More Polished

 This is not about rigid rules.
 It is about knowing what most often throws the look off.